 Paul Donofrio will become head of global corporate banking credit and transaction banking with responsibility for global treasury services, loan products and other services.
 Michael Rubinoff will become chairman of GCIB, where he will be charged with deepening client relationships.

-The new structure comes as the corporate and investment bank adapts to a changing market environment to more effectively meet the needs of our clients, Montag said in the memo.
+In the memo, Montag said the new structure comes as the corporate and investment bank adapts "to a changing market environment to more effectively meet the needs of our clients."